fpsvogel/fpsvogel.com/src/_posts/2024-03-26-early-career-developer-job-search-after-layoffs.md

 ## Backstory: from teacher to developer

 For context, I used to be a schoolteacher.
-In 2019, after a sudden move back to the U.S. from an overseas teaching position, I found myself earning a pitifully low salary of <span class="nobr">$32k/year</span> and inundated with medical bills from my wife's chronic illness.
+In 2019, after a sudden move back to the U.S. (Kentucky) from an overseas teaching position, I found myself earning a pitifully low salary of <span class="nobr">$32k/year</span> and inundated with medical bills from my wife's chronic illness.

 *I didn't even enjoy my new job.* The frequent late nights spent planning and grading, the emotional drain of managing classrooms full of teenagers all day, the nagging feeling that in spite of all the effort I wasn't actually helping these kids… it was too much.

 It was time for a career change.

-So I quit teaching at the end of the school year, got a customer support job in the COVID-fueled e-commerce industry, and taught myself coding in the evenings and on weekends.
-After a year and a half, in February 2022, I got a junior developer job, and the following year I was promoted to mid-level.
+So I quit teaching at the end of the school year, got a remote customer support job in the COVID-fueled e-commerce industry, and taught myself coding in the evenings and on weekends.
+After a year and a half, in February 2022, I got a junior developer job (also remote), and the following year I was promoted to mid-level.

 Meanwhile, my salary went up and up.
 Here's a chart showing my gross pay since the beginning of 2020, when I was still a teacher: